cogneurojeon/cogneurojeon.github.io/README.md

-# Kording lab (Bayesian Behavior Lab) page
+# Jeon lab (Cognitive Neuroscience Lab) page

-This is repository for [Kording lab page](http://kordinglab.com/).
+This is repository forked from [Kording lab page](http://kordinglab.com/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally